A plat form presentation for surface-links: The plat index of a surface-link and examples

 Let $e(F)$ be the normal Euler number of a surface-knot $F$.
 The normal Euler number of any orientable surface-knot is $0$, and the normal Euler number of a trivial non-orientable surface-knot, which is a connected sum of $p$ copies of $P_+$ and $q$ copies of $P_-$, is $2(p-q)$ (cf. \cite{Carter-Saito1992,Hosokawa-Kawauchi1979}).

-\begin{theorem} Let $F$ be a surface-link. \begin{enumerate} \item $\mathrm{Plat}(F) = 1$ if and only if $F$ is either a trivial $2$-knot or a trivial non-orientable surface-knot. \item $\mathrm{g.Plat}(F) = 1$ if and only if $F$ is either a trivial $2$-knot or a trivial non-orientable surface-knot with $e(F) = 0$. \item If $F$ is a trivial orientable surface-knot with positive genus, then $\mathrm{Plat}(F) = \mathrm{g.Plat}(F) = \mathrm{Braid}(F) = 2$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $F$ be a surface-link. \begin{enumerate} \item $\mathrm{Plat}(F) = 1$ if and only if $F$ is either a trivial $2$-knot or a trivial non-orientable surface-knot. \item $\mathrm{g.Plat}(F) = 1$ if and only if $F$ is either a trivial $2$-knot or a trivial non-orientable surface-knot with $e(F) = 0$. \item If $F$ is a trivial orientable surface-knot with positive genus, then $\mathrm{Plat}(F) = \mathrm{g.Plat}(F) = 2$. \end{enumerate} \end{theorem}

-\begin{proof} (1) Let $F$ be a surface-link with $\mathrm{Plat}(F) = 1$.
-Let $S$ be a braided surface of degree $2$ such that $\widetilde{S} \simeq F$.
-Let $p$ (resp. $q$) be the number of positive (resp. negative) branch points of $S$.
-Then a braid system for $S$ is Hurwitz equivalent to $(\sigma_1, \ldots, \sigma_1, \sigma_1^{-1}, \ldots, \sigma_1^{-1})$ consisting of $p$ $\sigma_1$ and $q$ $\sigma_1^{-1}$.
+\begin{proof} (1) Let $F$ be a surface-link with $\mathrm{Plat}(F) = 1$ and $S$ a braided surface of degree $2$ with $\widetilde{S} \simeq F$.
+Let $p$ and $q$ be the numbers of positive and negative branch points of $S$, respectively.
+Then a braid system for $S$ is Hurwitz equivalent to $(\sigma_1, \ldots, \sigma_1, \sigma_1^{-1}, \ldots, \sigma_1^{-1})$ consisting of $p$ $\sigma_1$'s and $q$ $\sigma_1^{-1}$'s.
 Hence, the equivalence class of $S$ is determined from $p$ and $q$.
 Figure~\ref{Figure: mp of 1-plat} is a motion picture of the plat closure of a braided surface of degree $2$ with $p$ positive branch points and $q$ negative branch points.
-Thus, the plat closure of $S$ is equivalent to a surface-link described in Figure~\ref{Figure: mp of 1-plat}, and we see that this motion picture describes a trivial $2$-knot, when $p=q=0$, or a connected sum of $p$ copies of $P_+$ and $q$ copies of $P_-$.
+The motion picture describes a trivial $2$-knot if $p = q = 0$ holds, otherwise, it describes a connected sum of $p$ copies of $P_+$ and $q$ copies of $P_-$.
+Therefore, $F$ is either a trivial 2-knot or a trivial non-orientable surface-knot.

-Conversely, if $F$ is a trivial $2$-knot or a trivial non-orientable surface-knot, then $F$ is equivalent to a surface-knot describing in Figure~\ref{Figure: mp of 1-plat} and hence $\mathrm{Plat}(F) = 1$.
+Conversely, if $F$ is a trivial $2$-knot, then $\mathrm{Plat}(F) = 1$.
+If $F$ is a trivial non-orientable surface-knot, then $F$ is equivalent to a surface-knot described in Figure~\ref{Figure: mp of 1-plat} and hence $\mathrm{Plat}(F) = 1$.

-(2) Let $F$ be a surface-link with $\mathrm{g.Plat}(F) = 1$.
-Let $S$ be a $2$-dimensional braid of degree $2$ such that $\widetilde{S} \simeq F$.
-Since $S$ is a $2$-dimensional braid, the number of positive branch points of $S$, denoted by $p$, is equal to that of negative branch points of $S$.
-Hence, the argument in a proof of (1) implies that $F$ is equivalent to a trivial $2$-knot, when $p = 0$, or a connected sum of $p$ copies of $P_+$ and $p$ copies of $P_-$ so that we have $e(F) = 0$.
+(2) Let $F$ be a surface-link with $\mathrm{g.Plat}(F) = 1$ and $S$ a $2$-dimensional braid of degree 2 with $\widetilde{S} \simeq F$.
+Since $S$ is a $2$-dimensional braid, the number of positive branch points of $S$, denoted by $p$, is equal to the number of negative ones.
+Hence, the argument in the proof of (1) implies that $F$ is equivalent to a trivial $2$-knot, when $p = 0$, or a connected sum of $p$ copies of $P_+$ and $p$ copies of $P_-$.
+In particular, it holds that $e(F) = 0$.